linksmart/border-gateway/paper/paper.md

 an extensible micro services architecture implemented in Node.js JavaScript.
 Currently the widely used protocols HTTP, MQTT v3.1.1 (@mqtt) and WebSocket (@rfc6455) are supported.
-Border Gateway only allows TLS-encrypted connections, authenticates each connection attempt against an OpenID Connect provider (@oidc), performs a more fine-grained authorization using a simple rule format and eventually forwards the request to the target service in the protected IoT network.
+Border Gateway only allows TLS-encrypted connections, authenticates each connection attempt against an OpenID Connect provider (@oidc), performs a more fine-grained authorization using a simple rule format (@bgwdocs) and eventually forwards the request to the target service in the protected IoT network.

 The software has recently been deployed and improved in several Horizon 2020 research and innovation